Sometimes all it takes is a Spark. One text. One call. One note.

 Quiet by design

-No Gmail asks.
+Optional integrations only.
 No model training.
 No cross-user anything.

 Spark handles real details about real people - your family, your clients, your friends.
 We built it to feel like that matters.